-Many of us have had the unfortunate experience of having to have their horse euthanized.
-Making the decision to 'put a horse down' is heart-rending and you will no doubt go through some very intense emotions before, during and after the event.
+Many people have had the unfortunate experience of putting their horse euthanized.
+Deciding to put a horse down is heart-rending, and you will no doubt go through some very intense emotions before, during, and after the event.

 Along with the sadness of losing a friend comes a lot of guilt.
-Even if the horse is very elderly, has internal damage, a foal is born with serious defects, has a chronic and incurable condition causing continuous pain 1 or has had a devastating accident and there was really no decision to make, you'll still wonder if you're doing the right thing.
-But this is the price we pay for loving these animals, and it's our duty to ensure we don't prolong their pain or discomfort because we can't bear to part with them.
+Even if the horse is very elderly, has internal damage, a foal is born with serious defects, has a chronic and incurable condition causing continuous pain 1 or has had a devastating accident and there was no decision to make, you'll still wonder if you're doing the right thing.
+But this is the price you pay for loving these animals, and you must ensure you don't prolong their pain or discomfort because you can't bear to part with them.

 Sometimes, the decision has to be made instantaneously—like in the case of a leg fracture.
 Although a broken leg isn't necessarily a death sentence for a horse anymore, this type of injury can fatal, and to spare the animal pain and suffering, there is nothing else that can be done.

 Ways and Means